FAQs under COVID-19 Protection Framework

-Planning on visiting one of our reading rooms under COVID-19 Alert Level 2?
+Planning on visiting one of our reading rooms under the COVID-19 Protection Framework?
 Here are some frequently asked questions that may be useful.

-Please be aware under COVID-19 Alert Level 2 we are not providing research advice in the reading room.
-If you need help with your research project, before visiting, please use the ask an archivist form and one of our team will get back to you.
+Please be aware, if you need help with your research project, before visiting, please use the ask an archivist form and one of our team will get back to you. and one of our team will get back to you.

 How many items can I order and when do orders need to be submitted by?

 Please contact the office you wish to visit and discuss your needs in detail.
 Some bulk pre-ordering may be possible depending on demand.
-We need at least 2 days’ notice for all appointments.
+We need at least two days’ notice for all appointments.